JayantSharma08/crypto_decrypto/sessions/session_12.md

     - [x] Load latest features from the online feature store
     - [x] Implement .predict() method to generate predictions.
     - [ ] Add custom Quix Streams sink to save predictions to Elastic Search
-        - [ ] Spin up Elastic Search locally with docker compose.
+        - [x] Spin up Elastic Search locally with docker compose.
+        - [ ] Save predictions from our inference.py to Elastisearch

 ## Questions